Citation Guide

 AMPERE Boundaries

-Please follow the AMPERE data usage requirements provided by APL and cite the R1/R2 FAC boundary retrieval method and the OCB correction method.
+Please follow the AMPERE data usage requirements provided by APL, acknowledge the AMPERE team and the use of AMPERE data, cite the boundary retrieval method, and (if using the OCB, not the EAB/HMB) the OCB correction method.
+The V2 data set also includes fits to the R1 and R2 peaks, for those interested.

 DMSP SSJ Boundaries

-The DMSP SSJ boundaries are retrieved using ssj_auroral_boundary.
-Please follow the citation guidelines on their page.
-The general reference for the DMSP SSJ boundary data set is provided below.
+The archived DMSP SSJ boundaries are retrieved using zenodo_get.
+The citations for the boundary method and data set are provided below.

 • SSJ Auroral Boundaries (2010-2014): Kilcommons, L., et al. (2019).
 Defense Meteorology Satellite Program (DMSP) Electron Precipitation (SSJ) Auroral Boundaries, 2010-2014 (Version 1.0.0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3373812